-- Butter: Adds incredible flavor.
+- Butter: This adds incredible flavor.

 - Instant Yeast: This can be made with active yeast too.

-- Sugar: This feeds the yeast
+- Sugar: The sugar is what feeds the yeast.

 - Salt: This actually retards the yeast from getting too active and adds important flavor to the bread.

-- Flour: I used all purpose flour, unbleached flour also works.
+- Flour: I used all purpose flour.
+Unbleached flour also works!

-- Apple Butter: Make your own for incredible flavor, or you can purchase at your store.
+- Apple butter: Make your own for incredible flavor, or you can purchase at your store.

-- Egg Wash: Helps create that deep golden color and stick it all together.
+- Egg wash: Helps create that deep golden color and stick it all together.

 Creating This Amazing Pull Apart Bread